steemit/condenser/src/app/help/en/faq.md

 - Increase your Steem Power **(best option)**
 - Wait until your bandwidth recharges

-*To increase your Steem Power, you can buy more STEEM and power up, receive STEEM or Steem Power from someone else or have someone delegate some Steem Power to your account.*
+*To increase your Steem Power, you can buy more Steem Power through a third-party exchange called [BlockTrades](https://blocktrades.us/?input_coin_type=eth&output_coin_type=steem_power&receive_address=), receive Steem Power from someone else or have someone delegate Steem Power to your account.*

 <a href="#Table_of_Contents_Economics">^</a>
 # Voting and Curating